-Speed sensitive volume: (if equipped) Radio volume changes automatically and slightly with vehicle speed to compensate for the speed to comp vehicle speed to compensate for road and wind noise.
+Speed sensitive volume: (if equipped) Radio volume changes automatically and slightly with vehicle speed to compensate for road and wind noise.
 Press and hold the volume control for five seconds.
-Then press SEL to increase ( $\triangle$ ) or decrease ( $\nabla$ ) the volume setting.
+Then press SEL to increase ( $\blacktriangle$ ) or decrease ( $\blacktriangledown$ ) the volume setting.
 The level will appear in the display.